LeonardoBunting/ML-Deployment-Website/README.md

 # ML Deployment Website

 Primitive and simplistic code for a website I made to test ML models and algorithms.
+[Note]: I'm not focusing on front-end or back-end development in this project.
+It's mainly to highlight the models.

 <br>